sylhare/Type-on-Strap/_posts/2019-06-21-training-data-abstractions.md

 ---
 layout: post
 title: Powerful Abstractions for Programmatically Building and Managing Training Sets
-short-summary: "Machine learning practitioners are spending less time on model architectures and hardware optimizations and, instead, focusing on training data."
+short-summary: "Machine learning practitioners are spending less time on model architectures and hardware optimizations and, instead, focusing on training data.
+We describe three powerful abstractions that practitioners can use to programmatically build and manage their training data."
-summary: "Machine learning practitioners are spending less time on model architectures and hardware optimizations and, instead, focusing on training data."
+summary: "Machine learning practitioners are spending less time on model architectures and hardware optimizations and, instead, focusing on training data.
+We describe three powerful abstractions that practitioners can use to programmatically build and manage their training data."
-thumbnail: "assets/img/posts/2019-05-27-controllable-fairness/fair.png"
+thumbnail: "assets/img/posts/2019-06-21-training-data-abstractions/fig_abstractions_thumbnail.png"
 author: <a href='https://vincentsc.com'>Vincent S. Chen</a>, <a href='https://stanford.edu/~senwu/'>Sen Wu</a>, <a href='https://www.bradenhancock.com'>Braden Hancock</a>, <a href='https://ajratner.github.io'>Alex Ratner</a>, <a href='https://cs.stanford.edu/people/chrismre/'>Chris Ré</a>, and&nbsp;<a href='https://cs.stanford.edu/people/chrismre/#students'>other&nbsp;members&nbsp;of&nbsp;Hazy&nbsp;Lab</a>
 tags: [ml,systems,research]
 ---